Superfoods are NOT the answer to healthy aging.

 Superfoods is a trendy marketing buzzword that shouldn’t influence your buying habits.

-If you’re a retired health-conscious baby boomer, especially one on a budget, take your pick from just about any fruit and vegetable in the produce department and get the same anti-aging benefits as you would with “superfoods”.
+Therefore, if you’re a retired health-conscious baby boomer, especially one on a budget, take your pick from just about any fruit and vegetable in the produce department.
+You’ll get the same anti-aging benefits as you would with “superfoods”.

 Here’s to your health!